Tree-Based Methods

 Growing a regression tree IV

-• for each splitting variable, the split point s can be determined very quickly
+• computationally, that s can be determined very quickly

 • Consider a splitting variable j and split point s R_1(j, s) = \{X | X_j \leq s\} \quad \text{and} \quad R_2(j, s) = \{X|X_j>s\}